ChrisCarleton/BottomTime-Core/docs/Authentication.md

 #### Responses
 HTTP Status Code | Details
 - | -
-204 No Content | The call succeeded and the user is authenticated.
+**204 No Content** | The call succeeded and the user is authenticated.
 The `set-cookie` header will be returned containing the user's session cookie.
 The response body will be empty.
-400 Bad Request | The request was rejected because the provided [Authentication](#authentication-object) was invalid or missing.
+**400 Bad Request** | The request was rejected because the provided [Authentication](#authentication-object) was invalid or missing.
-401 Unauthorized | Authentication failed.
-Either the user account does not exist, does not have a password set, or the supplied password was incorrect.
+**401 Unauthorized** | Authentication failed.
+Either the user account does not exist, does not have a password set, is locked out, or the supplied password was incorrect.
-500 Server Error | Something went wrong accessing the database.
+**500 Server Error** | Something went wrong accessing the database.
 An [Error](General.md#error-object) object will be provided in the response with more details.

 ### POST /auth/logout
 Logs out a user and terminates their session.